 - Thinly slice the apples.
 This will give you the best texture for the rest of the dish.

-- Feel free to use store-bought bread cubes, just avoid the pre-seasoned stuff.
+- Feel free to use store-bought stuffing cubes, just avoid the pre-seasoned stuff.

 - Chunky or small, it’s up to you!
 I like chunky stuffing.
 If you prefer a finer texture, cut the bread cubes smaller.

-For this recipe, stick with mild or sweet Italian sausage.
-Definitely go bulk if you can get it to save some hassle, but you can certainly get links and use a pair of kitchen shears to easily remove the casing.
+Stick with mild or sweet Italian sausage.
+Definitely go bulk if you can get it to save some hassle, but you can certainly get links and use a pair of kitchen shears to remove the casing.
 You just want to make sure it’s crumbled by the end of cooking.

 *drags out soap box* Ahem… In my humble opinion, the number one mistake you can make with stuffing is adding too little or too much broth.
 Too much and you’ve got a soggy mess.
 Too little, and you’ve got dry stuffing.

-- Replace the sourdough with cornbread, rye bread, or your favorite bread.
+- Swap the sourdough with cornbread, rye bread, or your favorite bread.
 Just be aware you may need to dry denser or cakier breads for longer.

 - Don’t have fresh sage?
 Sad, but totally fine.
 Try an equal amount of fresh chopped parsley, or swap for 1 tsp dried sage.